Tinkoff/stapp/docs/guides/interop.md

 ```

 #### Notice on interoperability with RxJS 6
-RxJS 6 doesn't use 'symbol-observable' polyfill.
-This may cause some weird issues with interop depending on the import order.
+RxJS 6 doesn't use 'symbol-observable' polyfill, and this may cause some weird issues with interop depending on the import order.
 It is recommended to install and import symbol-observable polyfill somewhere at the top of your JS bundle.

 ## Local module config
-Every module can expose it's local observable configuration which will take precedence over the global config.
+Every module can expose its local observable configuration which takes precedence over the global config.

 ```javascript
 import { observableConfig } from 'stapp-rxjs'